Daily Life in Ancient Rome

 Roman Insula, Baths of Caracalla, Circus Maximus

-The visit shows the different living habits of the Ancient Romans while recalling the transformations the house had had from the 2nd to the 5th Century.
+We'll deal with the living habits of the Ancient Romans while recalling the transformations the house had from the 2nd to the 5th Century.

 Eventually that became a sacred early Christian shrine.

 The visit will continue to the valley between the Aventine and Palatine hill, that once was the seat of the Circus Maximus.
-The passion Ancient Romans had for the horses and for chariot races is comparable to the one we now have for our favorite sports.
-The circus was built several
+The Ancient Romans had a passion for chariot races comparable to the one we now have for our favorite sports.
+The circus was built several times and housed more than 250.000 spectators.